 Welcome to Mathey College!
-This is my first year as Head of Mathey, so I am looking forward to embarking on a wonderful new adventure with all of you.
 The superb staff and I truly hope Mathey feels like a home away from home for each of our students.

 I am originally from New York City but grew up in Southern California.
 You can tell this about me because I start shivering at the first sign of winter and my “valley girl” accent comes out when I am talking to old friends.
 I studied Psychology and Economics as an undergraduate at Stanford University and then did my PhD in Psychology at UCLA.
 I came back to the east coast to teach at the University of Virginia for eight years before joining the faculty at Princeton.